Academics

 Tuition and Fees - Home Payment Students

-- No tuition/fees are paid to the host campus.
+- Pay regular tuition to your home campus.
+No tuition/fees are paid to your host campus.

 Maximum Credit Hours Per Semester